Abhishek-mehata/Python_Tutorial/part5_strings/6escape characters.md

 txt = "We are the so-called "Vikings" from the north."
 -------------------------------------------------------------------------------------------------------------------------------------

-To fix this problem, use the escape character '\'"
+To fix this problem, use the escape character /"

 Eg:
-txt = "We are the so-called \"Vikings\" from the north."
+txt = "We are the so-called /"Vikings/" from the north."
 --------------------------------------------------------------------------------------------------------------------------
 Try examples at 'd6.py'